-Over the past year, we have been working with patients, carers the wider population, health and social care professionals and partner agencies to design a blueprint for the future delivery of community based services that will meet the needs of the population both now and in the future.
+During 2015-16, we worked with patients, carers the wider population, health and social care professionals and partner agencies to design a blueprint for the future delivery of community based services that will meet the needs of the population both now and in the future.
 The background to the need for change is set out in Bulletin 1, below.

 Revised person centred statements

-At the heart of our new contract is a set of person centred statements.
+At the heart of our community services contract is a set of person centred statements.
 We will use these to measure how well community services is meeting our aspirations and your needs.

 - Do you think the statements are about right?